papinet/papiNet-API/CONTRIBUTING.md

 The `main` branch will always contain the latest version of the standard located in the directory with the highest semantic version, `MAJOR.MINOR.PATCH/`.

+The files located in the root directory are called the _supporting files_.

 The `develop` branch will contain the latest delivered changes for the next release.
 These latest delivered changes MUST be located in either:

 * the directory `MAJOR++.0.0/` if they are _incompatible_ changes